gautriv/gautriv.github.io/_posts/2026/6/2026-06-27-the-trust-layer-nobody-built.md

   status:      draft-unverified
 ```

 It is the same idea writers already live with: front matter, but for trust instead of layout.
+It rides in the draft file itself if you work in docs-as-code, or as a small JSON sidecar passed from one skill to the next if your pipeline talks over an API.
+Either way it travels with the draft, not in someone's memory.
 Now the publish gate has something real to read.
 It compares the `source` version in the record against the live spec.
 If the spec moved, the versions do not match, and the gate blocks the draft.
 No model votes.
 A string comparison decides, and it returns the same verdict every time you run it.

 The spec check is one gate, not the only one.
 Docs also break on a flipped feature flag, a drifted environment, an API version that moved underneath you.
 Each is its own deterministic check, and each reads the record and the world instead of the model's confidence.
 Add as many as the work needs.